MarcLopezS/Engine/README.md

 ### Specifications

 At first, a house model will be displayed by default.
 Consider that the model is small, so is easy to not see it.
+Press F key in order to see the current model clearly.

-ScareCrow engine interptrets GLTF files, in order to load meshes and textures to form the Model.
+ScareCrow Engine interptrets GLTF files, in order to load meshes and textures to form the Model.
 To load new gltf models into the engine, consider the following instructions:

-1. All GLTF files, binaries and image textures needs to be located in `./Resources/Models` directory.
+1. All GLTF files, binaries and image textures needs to be located in `./Game/assets` directory.
 2. Once files placed, you can drag and drop the GLTF file in the Engine Window.
 By doing so, it will be removed the previous model and render the dropped GLTF file.
 3. Once the model is loaded, the camera will make focus automatically and move far or close on the model rendered, depending on the scale of the geometry.